- 1 Article Summary: Moving to Italy from UK

 | Average Salary (net) | €1,700 | £2,900 | Lower in Italy but balanced by costs |

-Compare UK and Italy living costs with the Numbeo Comparison Tool.
+Compare UK and Italy living costs with the numbeo comparison tool.

-Best Places to Live in Italy
+Best Places to Live in Italy for UK Expats

 Finding the best places to live in Italy depends on lifestyle, work and family goals.
 Each region has a distinct character — from the vibrant cities of the north to the relaxed southern coastlines.